-Historically, scientists have believed that the Arctic Ocean will be an important carbon sink in the coming years, helping to mitigate the effects of global warming.
-However, new research suggests that all is not as we thought.
+Scientists believed the Arctic Ocean will be an important carbon sink in the coming years, but new research suggests that all is not as we thought

 Scientists were able to chart how the physical properties of the Arctic Ocean.
 They found that over the course of the past 20 years, although the amount of CO2 in the atmosphere has gone up, the amount of dissolved inorganic carbon in Arctic waters has unexpectedly decreased.